 The retirement of GSVERs by aeroplane operators for use towards compliance obligations under CORSIA.

+Gold Standard may also provide information outlined in paragraph 1.6.1 to Host Countries prior to its annual reporting.

 ANNEX B – REQUIREMENTS & PROCEDURE TO TRANSITION PROJECTS FROM OTHER STANDARDS TO GOLD STANDARD FOR THE GLOBAL GOALS